 Big companies are getting bigger.
 Barely a day goes by without some multinational being in the news about buying another.

 It’s not surprising.
 It’s what big companies do.
+It’s what big companies have to do.

-But big companies have had their time in the sun.
+Big companies have had their time in the sun.
 Today, being a small company is where it’s at.

 I don’t mean that Apple, or Walmart, or Coca-Cola are going to go bust tomorrow.
 I mean that small companies are outmaneuvering big companies because (now) they can.